freenas/freenas-docs/userguide/system.rst

 The update process will not proceed unless there is enough free space in the boot pool for the new update files.
 If a space warning is shown, go to :ref:`Boot` to remove unneeded boot environments.
-#endif freenas

-#ifdef truenas
-An update usually takes between thirty minutes and an hour.
+For |enterprise| systems, an update usually takes between thirty minutes and an hour.
 A reboot is required after the update, so it is recommended to schedule updates during a maintenance window, allowing two to three hours to update, test, and possibly roll back if issues appear.
 On very large systems, a proportionally longer maintenance window is recommended.

-For individual support during an upgrade, please open a ticket at https://support.ixsystems.com, or call 408-943-4100 to schedule one.
+For |enterprise| support during an upgrade, please open a ticket at https://support.ixsystems.com, or call 408-943-4100 to schedule one.
 Scheduling at least two days in advance of a planned upgrade gives time to make sure a specialist is available for assistance.

-Updates from older versions of %brand% before 9.3 must be scheduled with support.
+|enterprise| updates from older versions of %brand% before 9.3 must be
+scheduled with iXsystems Support.

 The update process will not proceed unless there is enough free space in the boot pool for the new update files.
 If a space warning is